sapegin/mrm-tasks/packages/mrm-task-lintstaged/Readme.md

 [Mrm](https://github.com/sapegin/mrm) task that adds [lint-staged](https://github.com/okonet/lint-staged).

-**Note:** supports only ESLint and stylelint now, pull requests are welcome.
+**Note:** supports only Prettier, ESLint and Stylelint now, pull requests are welcome.

 ## What it does